 Here’s what you should know when it comes to alternative mortgages:

 1. The application process is the same as when applying for an ‘A’ category mortgage.

 2. There may be lender and/or broker fees associated.
 Note that Educators caps these fees at lower levels than other brokerages, and they can be rolled into the mortgage itself (meaning there are no out-of-pocket expenses).

 4. Mortgage terms are shorter (typically 1, 2, or 3 years in duration).

 5. Borrowed funds can’t exceed 80% of the appraised value of a property.

 In addition, the alternative solution developed by Educators will always include an ‘exit strategy’—steps the client needs to take to move back into ‘A’ lending status as soon as possible.

 If your income has been disrupted, or if you’ve been late on some monthly payments, don’t assume you can’t get a mortgage.
 Please give us a call.

-An Accredited Mortgage Professional (AMP) will examine your situation and empower you with options to help improve your financial situation in the long run.
+One of our Mortgage Agents will examine your situation and empower you with options to help improve your financial situation in the long run.

-Speak with an Educators lending specialist today by calling 1.800.263.9541 or connecting with us online.
+Speak with an Educators Mortgage Agent today by calling 1.800.263.9541 or connecting with us online.